Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/Subjective-Evaluation-Interface/README.md

 - Matlab with version > R2015

 # Usage
-- Place the tiles in the ‘Tiles’ folder
+- Place the tiles in the `Tiles` folder
-- List the tile names in Tiles.xlsx
+- List the tile names in `Tiles.xlsx`
-- Specify the tiles used for training in line 42 of subTestForm.m
+- Specify the tiles used for training in line 42 of `subTestForm.m`
-- Run subTestForm.m to see a demo
+- Run `subTestForm.m` to see a demo